x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 ## Enable plus addressing in Exchange Online

 > [!NOTE]
 > These settings won't be available after plus addressing is turned on by default in all organizations starting in late April 2022.
-After that happens, use the procedures described in the [Use PowerShell to disable plus addressing](#use-powershell-to-disable-plus-addressing) section to disable plus addressing in your organization.
+After that happens, use the procedures described in the [Use Exchange Online PowerShell to disable plus addressing](#use-exchange-online-powershell-to-disable-plus-addressing) section to disable plus addressing in your organization.

 ### Use the new Exchange admin center to enable plus addressing